firefly-iii/docs/docs/docs/how-to/index.md

-# Tutorials
+# How-to guides

-Check out the following tutorials about Firefly III and the Data Importer.

-Please take note that you can learn installing Firefly III or the Data Importer from the **[how-to guides](../how-to/index.md)**.

-The menu on the left will guide you through the tutorial section.
+These how-to guides will show you how to do things.
+The guides are goal oriented and will get you to a specific point.

-Popular choices are:
+Popular examples:

-1. How to import a simple CSV file using the Data Importer
+1. How to install Firefly III?
-2. How to use piggy banks to save for money
+2. How to set up email notifications?
-3. How to process refunds
+3. How to configure GoCardless?

-More choices are in the menu.
+The menu on the left should guide your through the guides (hah).

 ## Missing something?

-1. You're missing a specific tutorial, and you wish to write it
+1. You're missing a specific how-to guide, and you wish to write it
-2. You don't want to write it, but you still miss a specific tutorial
+2. You don't want to write it, but you still miss a specific how-to guide
 3. You spot inaccuracies, terrible grammar or spelling mistakes

 Please open an [issue on GitHub](https://github.com/firefly-iii/firefly-iii/issues/new?assignees=&labels=&projects=&template=fr.yml).
 Your contributions are appreciated.